 The following tables present the summary historical consolidated financial and other data for GoHealth Holdings, LLC and its subsidiaries and the summary pro forma condensed consolidated financial and other data for GoHealth, Inc. GoHealth Holdings, LLC is the predecessor of GoHealth, Inc. for financial reporting purposes.
 The summary consolidated statements of operations data and statements of cash flows data for the period from September 13, 2019 through December 31, 2019 (Successor), the period from January 1, 2019 through September 12, 2019 (Predecessor) and the year ended December 31, 2018 (Predecessor), and the summary consolidated balance sheet data as of December 31, 2019 are derived from the audited consolidated financial statements of GoHealth Holdings, LLC included elsewhere in this prospectus.
+The summary condensed consolidated statements of operations data and statements of GoHealth Holdings, LLC included elsewhere in this prospectus.
+The summary condensed consolidated balance sheet data as of March 31, 2020, are derived from the unaudited condensed consolidated financial statements of GoHealth Holdings, LLC included elsewhere in this prospectus.
 The results of operations for the periods presented below are not necessarily indicative of the results to be expected for any future period.
 The information set forth below should be read together with the "Selected Historical Condensed Consolidated Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements and the accompanying notes included elsewhere in this prospectus.

 The summary unaudited pro forma condensed consolidated financial data of GoHealth, Inc. presented below have been derived from our unaudited pro forma condensed consolidated financial information included elsewhere in this prospectus.
-The summary unaudited pro forma condensed consolidated financial information as of December 31, 2019 and for the Successor 2019 Period and Predecessor 2019 Period gives effect to the Centerbridge Acquisition and the Transactions, including the consummation of this offering and the use of proceeds therefrom, as described in "Our Organizational Structure" and "Use of Proceeds," as if all such transactions had occurred on January 1, 2019.
+The summary unaudited pro forma condensed consolidated financial information as of and for the three months ended March 31, 2020, and for the Successor 2019 Period and Predecessor 2019 Period gives effect to the Centerbridge Acquisition and the Transactions, including the consummation of this offering and the use of proceeds therefrom, as described in "Our Organizational Structure" and "Use of Proceeds," as if all such transactions had occurred on January 1, 2019 in the case of the unaudited pro forma condensed consolidated statements of operations data, and as of March 31, 2020, in the case of the unaudited pro forma condensed consolidated balance sheet data.
 The unaudited pro forma condensed consolidated financial information includes various estimates which are subject to material change and may not be indicative of what our operations or financial position would have been had this offering and related transactions taken place on the dates indicated, or that may be expected to occur in the future.
 See "Unaudited Pro Forma Condensed Consolidated Financial Information" for a complete description of the adjustments and assumptions underlying the summary unaudited pro forma condensed consolidated financial information.